SartMa/GestureGaming/README.md

 1. Controlling games
 2. It can be used as a sign language interpreter if trained on more data.
-## Applications

-1. Controlling games
-2. It can be used as a sign language interpreter if trained on more data.
 ## Further Improvements
 We can train it for the same gestures using images of different people than ourselves, at different positions and angles, in different environments.